SergheiMihailov/software-design-vu/docs/assignment3.md

     * same as create but edit.
 * _filterSnippets(): void_
     * same as create but filter.
 Also prints the output of the snippets that match the filter.
+* _filterSnippets(): void_
+    * same as filter but search.
+Also prints the output of the snippets ranked by occurences of the word.
 * _quit(): void_
     * stops the ui loop by setting the loop variable `isOpen` to `false`.
 * _runCommandsOnArgs(in args:String): void_